 Single and Double Cabins Available

-The Virgin Islands are comprised of over 20 islands surrounding Tortola.
-As one of the top sailing destinations in the world, the BVIs are idyllic in nature, with hidden alcoves on hardly inhabited islands to the classy old world yacht clubs, the BVIs is a perfect getaway vacation fit of all adventures alike.
+The British Virgin Islands are comprised of over 20 islands surrounding Tortola.
+As one of the top sailing destinations in the world, the BVIs are idyllic in nature, with hidden alcoves on hardly inhabited islands to the classy old world yacht clubs, the BVIs is a perfect getaway vacation for all types of adventurers.

 • Collective captain and chef (for a week of the best food of your life)